 Incorporating contractual transmission limitations into portfolio analysis highlights an insufficient capacity of the existing transmission system to meet PGE's system needs.
 Declining emission targets increase the need for non-GHG-emitting resources.
 Those resources are generally located in areas that currently lack sufficient transmission capability to move energy to PGE's load.
 To maintain reliability while meeting emissions targets, additional transmission options are needed.
 PGE evaluated two types of proxy resource additions: improvements that enable additional resources with PGE's historical geographic area of investigation (located in Oregon, Washington and Montana) and additions that provide access to resources farther away (Wyoming and Nevada).
-Portfolio analysis demonstrated that the alleviation of the SoA constraint on BPA's system is the most cost-effective manner to meet system needs.
-Further, the option of regional expansion offers an effective means to access non-emitting energy and capacity.
+Portfolio analysis demonstrated that the alleviation of the SoA constraint on BPA's system is the most cost-effective means to access non-emitting energy and capacity.
 Table 74 displays the quantities of transmission expansion in the Preferred Portfolio.

-323 The capacity contribution of NV and WY Tx expansion each show up in two locations.
+322 The capacity contribution of NV and WY Tx expansion each show up in two locations.
 Capacity contribution from the associated VERs are accounted for in solar and wind, respectively.
 Capacity contribution from market access is accounted for in Tx market access.
 When combined, the ELCC of each Tx expansion proxy is 100 percent.